 You can also pick up your slab with a pair of BBQ gloves or thongs.
 The meat should just start to bend and separate off of the bone when they are perfectly finished.
 Be careful to not do this test too quickly, as your slab could be ruined if all of the meat fell off of the bone onto your grill grates!

-Which Type Of Grill Should I Use for Grilling Ribs?
+Which Type Of Grills Are Best for Grilling Ribs?

 When it comes to how long to grill ribs, the type of grill doesn’t make a huge difference.
 In other words, you can expect your cooking time to remain the same whether you’re using a charcoal grill, gas grill, kamado grill, or pellet grill.